BatmanTheBlind/kanka-relations-graph/README.md

 ## About

-This is a small one page web application that fetch all your characters and locations data from a kanka.io campaign, and drawn a graph based on the relations between them.
+This is a small one page web application that fetch all your characters data from a kanka.io campaign, and drawn a graph based on the relations between them.

 This is a project using Vue.js